 For professionals in the design and construction industries, continuing education is not only a requirement but a means of ensuring that designers stay up to date on the latest research, innovations, and options available for future projects.
 Continuing its drive toward the design and construction of high-performance structures, PCI wants to ensure that professionals have a full understanding and knowledge of high-performance precast concrete and its benefits, applications, and design methodologies.

-PCI is proud to introduce PCI’s Online Academy, a continuing education series for engineering professionals and students.
-Each course consists of weekly, 90-minute sessions over a period of four to six weeks.
+PCI’s Online Academy is a continuing education series for engineering professionals and students.
+Each online course consists of weekly, 90-minute sessions over a period of four to six weeks.
 Continuing education credits will be awarded at the conclusion of each course.
-Courses are offered via an online delivery system, allowing courses to be taken from anywhere in the world!

 After completing this series, participants should be able to: